Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 ![428311938-f44cfe6e-a5c6-495d-8480-1c9bc4ff0227](https://github.com/user-attachments/assets/ce4036c2-da26-44a4-bb67-4f9955ee7813)

-Only 5 connections need to be made to the D5 SMART Gate Motor:
+Only 3 connections need to be made to the D5 SMART Gate Motor:
 1. Trig(I/O1): this needs to be connected to ground for the gate to activate.
 I have connected this to a relay controlled by the ESP8266
 2. Status(I/O4): this needs to be converted to 1V.
 Connect to an ADC pin (A0) of the ESP8266 with a
 3. Com (COM, ground, 0V): this is important for two reason: (1) status decoding and (2) triggering (activating) the gate.
-4. 12V OUT (12V OUT, 12V): this is important for powering

 (1), **the gate must share a ground with the ESP8266**.